Azure-Samples/ms-identity-python-webapp-django/README.md

    @settings.AUTH.login_required
    def index(request):
-       return HttpResponse("Hello, if you can read this, you're signed in.")
+       return HttpResponse("Hello, only signed-in user can read this.")
    ```

    That is it.
 Now visit `http://localhost:5000` again, you will see the sign-in experience.